Logo of Pest Crews

 Search providers near you

-Best Mosquito Control in Colorado Ranked
+Best Mosquito Control Companies in Colorado Ranked

 Mosquito control in Colorado is a critical public health service focused on preventing the spread of West Nile Virus and other diseases.
 Unlike many states, Colorado does not have a single, statewide program; instead, mosquito management is handled by local governments, metropolitan districts, and private contractors.
 This means the services available to you depend entirely on where you live.
 This guide explains the local public programs and private options for mosquito abatement, helping you understand what's offered in your community and how to take action to protect your property and family.